Big City Family Fun

 New York City

 Switch gears and explore the city, especially New York City.
-It is one of the top places to visit before your kids leave for college.
-It packs an energy that falls flat for younger kids so I suggest NYC for older kids with stamina.
+It is one of the top U.S. destinations for families.
+It packs an energy that falls flat for younger kids, so I suggest NYC for older kids with stamina.
 They need to be out of strollers and walk for days without whining.

 In a city that never sleeps, travel lessons abound.
 Use the subway to get around, a must-have skill for teens who will be exploring on their own in a few years.
 The skills I learned in NYC helped me navigate any city around the globe.
 From parks to museums and shopping to snacking, New York City offers a week of family fun.